ThomasLittrell1/deep_rl_navigation_project/README.md

 ### Installing the python packages

 Create a new conda environment (or virtual environment of your choice) and activate it.
-Install the dependencies using `python -m pip install -r requirements.txt`
+Install the dependencies using `python -m pip install -r requirements.txt`.

 ### Installing Udacity dependencies

 Udacity provides specific helper code to run the project and environment.
-I have not included their `Banana.app` file or their `python` folder with additional code for the environemnt in this repository to protect their IP.
-Udacity provides specific instructions for installing the unity environment.
+I have not included their `Banana.app` file or their `python` folder with additional code for the environment in this repository to protect their IP.
+Udacity provides specific instructions for installing the Unity environment.
 You can download the `python` folder of additional dependencies from your Udacity workspace and install it using `python -m pip -q install python` or by running `pip -q install ./python` in the Navigation.ipynb notebook.

 ## Instructions